kryptokrauts/nft-watch-dao/docs/code-of-conduct.md

     - Public Domain media
 - NFT Collections must NOT be launched on multiple blockchains if they use identical NFTs.
 - All NFT collections must be reasonably respectful.
 This includes, but is not limited to; explicit pornography, illegal activities, implied threats, racist themes, or any other overtly offensive materials.
-- Any type of revenue stream generated from NFT collections must be documented and properly executed.
 - Phishing schemes are strictly prohibited.

 ## How to detect violations?